rsherer/fastbal/README.md

 Each week, the `team_selection.py` file can be run and will provide the optimal starters and subs given the score predictions for each player that week, the constraint of the player's salary, and finally the league rules about positions and teams.
+Having links to the three respective files for `top`, `meta`, and `season` data, along with the the model used for predictions, will allow the file to run properly.
+Dictionaries of all variables - meaning players as affiliated by their positions and the teams for which they play - are built and added to the `problem` object in order to be applied to a **PuLP** linear programming solver to find the optimal player selections.

 For the `fastbal` team, I used the team shape make-up that predicted the highest team total for the week, and then selected those players.
 I filtered only players